How Independent Contractors and Workers’ Comp Impact Each Other

 Worker misclassification is a form of fraud.
 It’s actually so common that the state of Tennessee has a task force to oversee it.

 Employees, on the other hand, work for one employer.
-That employer can set their hours for them and provide tools for the completion of their work.
+That employer can set their hours for them and has to provide tools for the completion of their work.
 Employees accept a wage or salary.
 They can quit at any time.

 It’s important for you to remember that an employer can’t just say whether you’re an employee or not.
 Your status as a worker is determined by the law.